junxit/us-congress-bills-110/bill.md

     - **(A)** further enhance the information, activities, and skill-building addressed during home visitation;
     - **(B)** offer opportunities for parents to meet with and support each other; and
     - **(C)** address challenges facing eligible families with English language learners.
-  - **(5)** Providing training and technical assistance to early childhood home visitation and early childhood care and education staff relating to—
+  - **(5)** Providing training and technical assistance to early childhood home visitation staff relating to—
     - **(A)** effective service to eligible families with English language learners, including skills to address challenges facing English language learners;
     - **(B)** effective methods of implementing parent education, conducting home visiting, and promoting quality early childhood development, with sensitivity to cultural variations in parenting norms and attitudes toward formal support services;
     - **(C)** the relationship of health and well-being of pregnant women to prenatal and early child development;